Conditioned limit theorems for products of random matrices: Banach space and spectral gap conditions

 \begin{proof} Assertion a) can be easily checked.
 It also follows from condition \textbf{M3} below.

 We now prove assertion b).
 Let $\alpha $ be any complex eigenvalue of modulus $1$ and $f_{\alpha }\not=0$ be a corresponding eigenfunction.
-Then there exists $x_{0}\in \mathbb{X}$ such that $f\left( x_{0}\right) \not=0$ and $\mathbf{P}^{n}f_{\alpha }\left( x_{0}\right) =\alpha ^{n}f_{\alpha }\left( x_{0}\right) .$ Since $\lim_{n\rightarrow \infty }\mathbf{P} ^{n}f_{\alpha }\left( x_{0}\right) $ exists (see Section \ref{Sec Exist Inv Prob}) it follows that $\alpha =1$ is the unique eigenvalue of modulus $1.$
+Then there exists $x_{0}\in \mathbb{X}$ such that $f\left( x_{0}\right) \not=0$ and $\mathbf{P}^{n}f_{\alpha }\left( x_{0}\right) =\alpha ^{n}f_{\alpha }\left( x_{0}\right) .$ Since $\lim_{n\rightarrow +\infty }\mathbf{P} ^{n}f_{\alpha }\left( x_{0}\right) $ exists (see Section \ref{Sec Exist Inv Prob}) it follows that $\alpha =1$ is the unique eigenvalue of modulus $1.$

-It is shown in Section \ref{Sec I T M} that under \textbf{P1-P4} the conditions of the theorem of Ionescu Tulcea and Marinescu \cite{ITM50} are satisfied.
+It is shown in Section \ref{Sec I T M} that under \textbf{P1-P4} the conditions of the theorem of Ionescu-Tulcea and Marinescu \cite{ITM50} are satisfied.
 Taking into account that $\alpha =1$ is the unique eigenvalue of modulus $1$ from this theorem we conclude that

 where $\Pi $ is an operator on $\mathcal{B}$ satisfying $\Pi ^{2}=\Pi $ (i.e. $\Pi $ is a projector), $\Pi \mathcal{B}=\left\{ f\in \mathcal{B}: \mathbf{P}f=f\right\} $ and $R$ is an operator on $\mathcal{B}$ satisfying $ R\Pi =\Pi R=0$ with spectral radius $r\left( R\right) <1.$ The required assertion follows. \end{proof}